ansient0/lwotc/README.md

 # Long War of the Chosen Rebalanced (LWOTC-R)

-This is a Fundamental Rebalance of Long War Of the Chosen, with the following design goals:
+This is a fundamental rebalance of Long War of the Chosen, with the following design goals:

 1. Significantly lower the reliance on alpha striking (more 3-4 + turn engagements than 1-2 turn ones)
 2. Eliminate the need to manage pod activations